Policy 2105 - Louisiana Board of Regents Support Fund Endowed Professorships

 Endowed Professorships are established for the purpose of providing an annual funding source to enhance program and faculty development.
 Holders of the professorships should be of such quality and professional stature as to provide excellence in program leadership and bring national and international recognition to the University.

-Professorships are not filled until after one year’s earnings have accumulated so that an actual budget can be established.
-The unit head will be responsible for monitoring the earnings and expenditure levels to maintain the integrity of the professorship.
+Professorships are not filled until earnings have accumulated so that an actual budget can be established.
+The Associate Vice President for Finance and Comptroller will be responsible for monitoring the earnings and expenditure levels to maintain the integrity of the professorship.
 If necessary due to a reduction in income available, professorship awards may be adjusted from one year to the next.
 Guidelines provide for the combining of professorships in like disciplines in order to provide an increased source of earnings.

 Except under defensible, extenuating circumstances, a time limitation of no more than two years shall elapse from the funding of a professorship until it is awarded.
 If an endowed professorship should become vacant the same rule shall apply - a maximum of two years is allowed to make the award.